Financial Survey: Cronos Group (CRON) vs. The Competition

 |-46.38%

-Cronos Group has a beta of 1.7, indicating that its stock price is 70% more volatile than the S&P 500.
-Comparatively, Cronos Group’s competitors have a beta of 2.56, indicating that their average stock price is 156% more volatile than the S&P 500.
+Cronos Group has a beta of 1.7, suggesting that its stock price is 70% more volatile than the S&P 500.
+Comparatively, Cronos Group’s rivals have a beta of 1.67, suggesting that their average stock price is 67% more volatile than the S&P 500.

 Summary

-Cronos Group competitors beat Cronos Group on 7 of the 13 factors compared.
+Cronos Group rivals beat Cronos Group on 7 of the 13 factors compared.

 Cronos Group Inc. operates as a cannabinoid company in the United States and internationally.
 It manufactures, markets, and distributes hemp-derived supplements and cosmetic products through ecommerce, retail, and hospitality partner channels.
 The company is also involved in the cultivation, manufacture, and marketing of cannabis and cannabis-derived products for the medical and adult-use markets.
 Its brand portfolio includes PEACE NATURALS, a global wellness platform; adult-use brands comprise COVE and Spinach; and hemp-derived CBD brands consists of Lord Jones and PEACE+.
 Cronos Group Inc. is based in Toronto, Canada.